foundriesio/meta-partner/README.md

 git commit -s -m “gst-concurrent-videoplay-composition” && git push
 ```

-This compose-app requires a display connected for it to function properly.
+This compose-app requires a connected display to function properly.

 ### gst-ai-classification

-The gst-ai-classification application enables you to recognize the subject in the image.
-The use cases use Qualcomm Neural Processing SDK runtime or TensorFlow Lite (TFLite) runtime.
+The gst-ai-classification application enables subject recognition in the image.
+The use cases uses the Qualcomm Neural Processing SDK runtime or the TensorFlow Lite (TFLite) runtime.
 The compose file provides you will a few commands you can comment/uncomment to use different models for classification.

 For a more detailed description please see [Qualcomm Linux Sample Apps](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-50/gst-ai-classification.html?product=1601111740013072&facet=Qualcomm%20Intelligent%20Multimedia%20SDK).